Thalfang: History

 In 632, Thalfang had its first documentary mention.
 Beginning in the 12th century, Thalfang belonged to the Mark Dhronecken.

 On a map of the Archbishopric of Trier from 1645, the village is shown as Thalfinck.

 Only under French rule was the Mark Dhronecken dissolved, and the Mayoralties (Mairies) of Talling and Thalfang came into being.
 To the Mayoralty of Thalfang also belonged the villages of Bäsch, Burtscheid, Deuselbach, Dhronecken, Etgert, Hilscheid, Immert, Malborn, Rorodt and a place called Röderbach, which was forsaken about 1900.
 However, only 19 years later, once the Prussians held sway in the region, the Mayoralties of Talling and Thalfang were united into an entity called the Amt of Thalfang.
 Since 1947, Thalfang has belonged to the state of Rhineland-Palatinate.
 On 7 June 1969, the Ortsgemeinde of Bäsch was amalgamated with Thalfang.
 In the years from 1969 to 1972, the Ortsgemeinden of Gräfendhron, Horath, Merschbach, Büdlich, Breit and Heidenburg were grouped together with Thalfang to form the Verbandsgemeinde of Thalfang am Erbeskopf.

-Among other historical events it might be noted that Erich Honecker, later the East German leader, worked as a roofer in the 1920s during construction of what was then to be the new town hall.
+Among other historical events it might be noted that Erich Honecker, later the East German leader, worked as a roofer in the 1920s during the construction of what was then to be the new town hall.